rileynwong/poetry-generator/README.md

 #### Input texts:
 - Gertrude Stein's Tender Buttons
 - You can add or modify as many .txt files as you want within the `/texts` directory.
+The text files are used as the training corpus.

+### General Poem Generation
 #### Sample poem:

 ```